Whether to drench livestock or not is a question a Mosgiel-based tech company is helping farmers to answer - with the help of AI.

 Via the microscope, farmers upload images of faecal samples to the cloud to be expertly analysed by AI and Techion's technicians.

-A few hours later, they get the FEC results.
+A few hours later, they get the FEC results and based on them, a farmer can decide whether to drench or not.

-"There are basically nine different formulations and they can be used just by themselves, or they might use two of them together, or the strongest one is where they put three of those formulations together for a triple drench," sales manager Nicola McConnell says.
+"There are basically six different actives which can be used by themselves or they might create formulations and use two of them together, or the strongest one is where they put three of those formulations together for a triple drench," sales manager Nicola McConnell says.

-Techion staff have seen a spike in drench resistance over the last two or three years and there are hopes closer attention to the amount of chemical delivered will help alleviate the problem.
+Techion staff have seen a spike in drench resistance over the last two or three years and there are hopes closer attention to checking FECs and only drenching when parasites are detected will help alleviate the problem.

 "It's been really sad this year that with the Drench Smart tests we do, we've had some farmers who cannot use any of the nine drench actives.